 Teacher Grants IN ROANOKE, VA | LYNCHBURG, VA | SALEM, VA | VINTON, VA | BOTETOURT, VA | BEDFORD, VA AND BEYOND...

 Here at Blue Eagle Credit Union, education is one of our core values.
 Research has proven that teachers, on average, spend about $500 out of their own pockets to create positive learning experiences for their students.
 We want to help ease some of that financial burden!
 In 2016, we introduced our annual Teacher Grant, which is fully funded by employees of Blue Eagle Credit Union.
 This grant helps teachers of grades K-12 to fund new and innovative programs for students.
-It’s just one example of how our Blue Eagle® Credit Union family lives the credit union philosophy of people helping people.
+It’s just one example of how our Blue Eagle Credit Union family lives our core value of education.

 Interested in applying?
 Want to learn more information?
 All the details are in our Teacher Grant Guidelines & Application.
 Or don't hesitate to email us at TeacherGrant@BlueEagleCreditUnion.com, stop by one of our offices, or call 800.342.3429.

 Teachers may apply in October of each year.
 Applications must be submitted via email to TeacherGrant@BlueEagleCreditUnion.com.

 Building Social Skills and Social Behaviors – Teacher: Adrian Holmes

 Funds will be used to purchase books and resources related to building social skills and behaviors with special education students.
 The number of students impacted this year will be 75, however, the resources will benefit numerous students over the coming years.